Aminjahanimajd/battle-arena/README.md

  Expand with skills, inventory, and AI

-📖 License
-MIT License (to be added)
+---

-👤 Author
+## 👤 Author
-Amin – Data Analysis student aspiring to become a Machine Learning Engineer.
+Amin – Data Analysis student , University of Messina